marvinsiefke/osm-tile-proxy/README.md

 - `$maxSoftBans` The allowed number of soft bans.
 Default: 20 soft bans.

 ## Planned features
-- Vector tile support when the tileservers are ready :) According to the official osm blog it's already the year of the OpenStreetMap vector maps.
+- Vector tile support when the tileservers are ready :) According to the official osm blog it's already the year of the OpenStreetMap vector maps, so let´s see...